thinkful-ei23/CozySpacesServer/README.md

   * GoogleMap API
   * Heroku for Deployment

-## This is the backend for this app.
+## This is the Cozy Spaces backend.
 The frontend can be found here:
 https://github.com/thinkful-ei23/cozy-spaces-client